 The WOLVERINES WILDERNESS SURVIVAL Program

 This program is in its third year and is truly unique!
-It is designed to build skills and confidence through a focus on adventure skiing in the outdoors, in youth aged 12 to adult (at Kelly’s discretion).
+It is designed to build skills and confidence through a focus on adventure skiing in the outdoors, in youth aged 13.
 The activities will be designed around learning to experience, survive, and enjoy the outdoors.
 For example, kids will learn to read a map, prepare their own gear, and complete overnight treks.
 NOTE: The Wolverines will tackle some challenging light touring objectives; participating in a minimum of two ski sessions per week in encouraged in order to be fit enough to enjoy the adventures!

 Goals of the WOLVERINES